Leicester Guildhall: History

 The Great Hall was built around 1390 as the meeting place of the Guild of Corpus Christi.
 The Guild was an association of merchants and gentry established in 1350 to protect trade in the town and for a variety ritual purposes.
-It was dedicated to the Eucharist, the bread and wine of Holy Communion believed by Catholic Christians to hold the divine presence of Christ’s Body (or Corpus Christi in Latin).
+It was dedicated to the Eucharist, the bread and wine of Holy Communion believed by Catholic Christians to hold the divine presence of Christ's Body (or Corpus Christi in Latin).
 The Guildhall was used for banquets, festivals, and as the lodging of a priest who prayed for the souls of deceased Guild members in a chantry chapel in nearby St Martin's Church.
 The Corporation of Leicester was created in 1589 and came to use the Guildhall as its meeting place and administrative centre.

+The Guildhall in an 1826 lithograph based on a painting by the Leicester artist, John Flower.

 It is reputed that William Shakespeare appeared here in the late 16th century.
 In recognition of this, the television company, Maya Vision, brought the Royal Shakespeare Company to perform at the Guildhall as part of its 2003 series for the BBC, In Search of Shakespeare, written and narrated by the historian, Michael Wood.
 Part of the Shakespeare legend is that Shakespeare first came across the tale of King Leir whilst appearing at the Guildhall and this inspired him to write his own play King Lear.
 There is, however, no actual evidence to support this, although the legend of King Leir is associated with Leicester.

 During the English Civil War the Mayor and corporation received a demand from Prince Rupert for £2,000.
 The decision was made at the Guildhall to offer a loan of £500 and made an appeal to King Charles I. In May 1645 the King in attempt to divert attention away from Oxford positioned an army of 6,000 men outside the city walls on 29 May 1645.
 Again important decisions regarding the fate of the city were to be decided in the Guildhall.
 On 30 May 1645 the Royalist Army made demand after demand to the city, who played for time.
 In the end Prince Rupert attacked at 3:00 pm.
 The City walls were breached, and the last stand made by the defenders outside the Guildhall and St Martins.
 The Royalists then entered the Guildhall looting the town's archives, and mace and seal.
 The Royalist victory was reversed a couple of weeks later with the defeat at Naseby.